-The Victorian State Government introduced a 3% stamp duty surcharge on foreign buyers purchasing residential property from 1 July 2015, to be applied against the full purchase price of the property at time of contract.
+The Victorian State Government introduced a 3.0% transfer duty surcharge on foreign buyers purchasing residential property from 1 July 2015, to be applied against the full purchase price of the property at time of contract.

-The surcharge is in addition to the current stamp duty that all purchasers pay on the transfer of Victorian properties.
-Since 1 July 2016, this additional rate has been increased to 7%.
+The surcharge is in addition to the current transfer duty that all purchasers pay on the transfer of Victorian properties.
+Since 1 July 2016, this additional rate has been increased to 7.0%.